MicrosoftDocs/dynamics365-guidance/guidance/implementation-guide/process-focused-solution-opportunity-optimization.md

 Processes are the heart of every business.
 They describe how you operate and deliver value to your customers.
 A process is a series of tasks performed by different roles and units in your organization.
 Business process mapping represents these steps visually.

 You can start by mapping your baseline or *as-is* processes.
 These are the processes you currently use or plan to use in a new solution or business model.
-You can find tips and templates for mapping your as-is processes from recognized organizations such as [American Productivity and Quality Center (APQC)](https://www.apqc.org/expertise/process-performance-management).
+Microsoft has developed the business process catalog and made it available as a starting point for organizations implementing business solutions with Dynamics 365. [!INCLUDE [daf-catalog-get](../includes/daf-catalog-get.md)] You can find additional tips and templates for mapping your as-is processes from recognized organizations such as [American Productivity and Quality Center (APQC)](https://www.apqc.org/expertise/process-performance-management).

 The level of detail in your as-is processes depends on their importance and scope.
 You don't need to define every step or system in your legacy processes.
 Instead, focus on the end-to-end scenarios and outcomes that matter to your business.
 Remember, your goal is not to replicate your legacy system in Dynamics 365, but to improve and innovate your processes.

+## Benefits of process mapping

 The benefits of mapping your as-is processes are: